 Digital marketers cannot afford to only target transactional keywords.
 In order to increase traffic to the site and boost visibility, digital marketers must target keywords which are indicative of a different, non-transactional user intent.

 As users, the majority of searches we carry out are not related to a future purchase.
 More often than not, we are seeking information on a subject, which may or may not be related to a product or service.
-Studies into search query trends have consistently shown that informational queries are more common than transactional, one study from 2008 showed that approximately 80% of queries were informational in nature.
+Studies into search query trends have consistently shown that informational queries are more common than transactional, one study from 2008 (we know, that’s really old, but there’s a surprising glut of new studies on this, so you got to take the data that is available!) showed that approximately 80% of queries were informational in nature.

 Informational Keywords: Search engines infer from these queries that the user wants to be shown a resource from a respected, informed source.
 These queries tend to be made of up several words, and can often be a question.
 There are a number of search analytics tools which SEO agencies can use to determine which informational queries and questions appear most frequently in search, and should therefore be targeted in your onsite content.